Manage job inputs

 ```

-When launching the job from the W\&B CLI or UI, the user will be able to override only the four `trainer` parameters.
+When launching the job from the W\&B CLI or UI, you can override only the four `trainer` parameters.

 ### Access run config inputs

 Jobs launched with run config inputs can access the input values through the `Run.config`.
-The `Run` returned by `wandb.init()` in the job code will have the input values automatically set.
-Use
+The `Run` returned by `wandb.init()` in the job code has the input values automatically set.
+To load the run config input values anywhere in the job code, use `launch.load_wandb_config()`:

 ```python theme={null}